aljo-microsoft/demo/README.md

 and https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connect-query-java

-The intention is to deploy a classic enterprise application that is using Azure SQL DB for its data; and enhance it's security to use VMSS MSI instead of DB user name and password.
+The intention is to deploy a classic enterprise application that is using Azure SQL DB for its data.

+Will enhance the GoApp's security to use VMSS MSI instead of DB user name and password.

-Lastly will plan to implement inbound and outbound NSG rules to further secure the environment
+Lastly will plan to implement inbound and outbound NSG rules to further secure the environment.